YashAndhare/hr_attrition-prediction-logistic_regression/README.md

 - Helpful in classifying employee attrition risk for early interventions

 ✅ Conclusion
-The logistic regression model identifies key features influencing attrition and can be used to predict potential resignations.
-With this, HR departments can design focused retention strategies to reduce employee turnover and improve satisfaction.
+The logistic regression model provides a strong baseline for predicting employee attrition, achieving a training accuracy of 83.96%.
+The analysis highlights key factors such as job level, business travel, promotion history, and monthly income that significantly influence employee retention.
+These insights can help HR professionals make data-driven decisions to improve workplace policies, design better retention strategies, and reduce turnover.

 📈 Future Improvements